Thank you for your support! To make your contribution, click HERE.

-One of the pivotal moments in the life of Jacob, a central figure chosen by God to lead the nation of Israel, is his deceptive act of impersonating his brother Esau before their father, Isaac.
+One of the pivotal moments in the life of Jacob, a central figure chosen by God to lead the nation of Israel, is his deceptive act of impersonating his brother Esau.
 We’ll explore that event later, but for now, let’s focus on the earlier, related incident: Jacob’s request for Esau to sell his birthright and Esau’s motivation for selling it.

 The Lord said to her, “Two nations are in your womb; And two peoples will be separated from your body; And one people will be stronger than the other; And the older will serve the younger (וְרַב יַעֲבֹד צָעִיר, pronounced: v’rav ya’avod tza’ir)” (Gen 25:23).